 To use, pour water into a large bowl (salad bowl) till it’s half full.
 Add a cup of salt to it and mix well.
 Throw in about 10-15 ice cubes because you want the water to be very cold.
-Now, mix 3-4 drops of the EO blend.
+Now, mix 3-4 drops of the essential oil blend.
 It will take a bit of whisking to disperse the oils in the water.

 Once you have the concoction ready, soak a face wash cloth in it and wring to remove the excess water.
 Place it on your neck and keep it there for about a minute and repeat.
 Do this for about 15 minutes and you will see a noticeable improvement in the swelling.